 After earning an educational psychology Ph.D. online, some graduates may work exclusively with students who struggle with behavioral or mental health issues.
 These professionals often collaborate with schools and educational organizations, but they may also work at treatment centers or in private practice.
 These positions typically require an advanced degree.

 Educational Psychology Professional Organizations

-- American Psychological Association: The APA is the leading scientific and professional organization for psychologists of all backgrounds.
-Two divisions within the organization provide resources specifically tailored for educational and school psychologists respectively.
+- American Psychological Association APA is the leading scientific and professional organization for psychologists of all backgrounds.
+Two divisions within the organization provide resources specifically tailored for educational and school psychologists, respectively.

-- American School Counseling Association: The ASCA works on behalf of school counseling professionals around the world.
-It offers a wealth of online professional development opportunities, a web-based networking platform, and a magazine featuring the latest news from research and the field.
+- American School Counselor Association ASCA works on behalf of school counseling professionals around the world.
+It offers a wealth of online professional development opportunities, a web-based networking platform, and a magazine featuring the latest research news in the field.

 - National Association of School PsychologistsNASP establishes standards of practice for school psychologists that improve students' learning, behavior, and mental health.
 In addition to its expansive collection of research, practitioner guides, and policy briefs, NASP also administers a national certification exam for school psychologists.

 - American Educational Research Association Founded in 1916, AERA promotes research into the educational process.
 Members can access professional advancement information, publications, and specialized education research through the organization's divisions and special interest groups.
 AERA also hosts events and meetings that offer networking opportunities.

 Educational psychologists research how people absorb new information and learn.
 They conduct research and work with children and adults to understand the process of educating people.